ratulalahy/intro_to_swe/projects/milestone-5-5-online.md

+# Milestone 5.2: Project Presentation (Online)

 ---
-title: "Milestone 5.2: Final Submission"
-description: Complete project documentation and final code submission
----

-# Milestone 5.2: Project Presentation

----

 ## Overview

-> In this final milestone, your group will deliver a **10-minute in-person presentation** to showcase your To-Do List project, covering all aspects from planning to testing.
-This is your chance to present your work to the instructor and peers in class, like a client meeting with executives.
+> In this final milestone, your group will deliver a **10-minute online presentation** to showcase your To-Do List project, covering all aspects from planning to testing.
+This is your chance to present your work to the instructor and peers, like a client meeting with executives.
 You’ll highlight features, software engineering practices, **testing**, **robustness (try-catch)**, and **code smell removal**.
-Presentations will occur during class time on July 29–August 1, 2025, with peers encouraged to attend for extra credit.
+Presentations will be held via `MS Teams` from July 29–August 1, 2025, with peers encouraged to attend for extra credit.

 By completing this milestone, you’ll demonstrate your project’s quality and your team’s engineering skills.

+---

+## Scheduling

+- **Select a Time**: Choose a 30-minute slot (10-minute presentation + 5–10-minute Q&A) between **July 29–August 1, 2025**.
+- **How to Schedule**: Email your top three preferred slots (e.g., “July 29 at 2:00 PM MT”) by **July 29, 2025**.
+Slots are first-come, first-served.
+- **Platform**: Use `MS Teams`.
+The meeting link will be shared after confirmation.
+- **Peer Attendance**: Presentation times and links will be shared with all groups for extra credit attendance.

 ---